6 Must-Follow Tips to Reach Early Retirement

 Members of the FIRE community use smart personal finance skills and dedication to build the retirement savings they need to walk away from their day jobs for good.
-How do they do it?

 What is early retirement?

-Here’s a step-by-step process to start working toward early retirement.
+Let’s dive into this step-by-step process to start working toward early retirement.

 1. Explore your finances

 Household costs (including rent or mortgage)

 Health insurance premiums

-- Other health care costs
+Overall health care costs

 Credit card payments and other debts

 2. Trim expenses where possible